-- exact location of these events, but no doubt the stones below the convent are very close to some of the events that happened on Good Friday. - The modern-day route is more important to Catholic and Orthodox Christians than it is to Protestants.
+The modern-day route is more important to Catholic and Orthodox Christians than it is to Protestants.
 Fourteen "Stations of the Cross" are positioned along the way, five of them inside the Church of the Holy Sepulcher.
 Catholic and Orthodox groups will stop at each "station" for readings and prayers.

-shows the southern approach to the Temple Mount.
+The Temple Mount in the time of Jesus.
+This illustration - used courtesy of the City of David - shows the southern approach to the Temple Mount.
 The Pool of Siloam is visible at the bottom of the illustration.
 A wide street provided access for the throngs of holiday visitors to the city as they made their way toward the Temple.
 The Kidron Valley brackets the right side of the City of David while the wide street brackets the left.
 The Temple itself was about three times as large as the Dome of the Rock.
 The Western Wall (highlighted in red on the left side of the Temple Mount wall in this illustration) of modern-day fame is a section of the First-Century Temple Mount retaining wall that was not destroyed in 70 CE.
 The Temple and most of the retaining wall was completely destroyed by the Romans in 70 CE.